 - Laser This method is burning a tattoo together with an upper layer of skin.
 To burn the tattoo with a laser is easier, faster and painless compared to the other ways.
 But there is a high possibility of leaving a scar, and the healing time is quite long.

 Taking Care of a Tattoo

 Every tattoo demands regular care for faster and painless healing.
-The skin care starts as soon as the bandage is removed.
+The skincare starts as soon as the bandage is removed.
 First of all, the skin should be washed with cool water, no drying since it is better not to touch the tattooed spot.
 The skin should dry in a natural way.
 In the first few days, it is necessary to wash it with soap while showering to prevent a sketch from drying.
 During a month, it is better to avoid direct sun or at least a strong sun protection cream should be used.
-But don’t totally block this spot, the air is extremely necessary!
+But don’t totally block this spot, the air is very necessary!
 The less air is coming to the tattoo, the longer the healing process will take.
 Very often a thin crust appears on a newly done tattoo and it is forbidden to touch, scratch and remove it.
 Otherwise, it can lead to scars and infection.

 A Few Fun Facts about Tattoos